Training Dataset Dumper Tutorial#

 cd ..

-Tutorial tasks#
+Tutorial Tasks#

-1. Fork, clone, and install the training-dataset-dumper#
+1. Fork, Clone, and Install the TDD#

 Before you can start with the other tasks, you need to do this one first.
 The expected outcome of this task is that you will have

-- a personal fork of the
+- A personal fork of the

-GitLab project, - have cloned it to your work area on your machine using
+GitLab project, - Have cloned it to your work area on your machine using

 git

-, - set up a development branch for the tutorial called
+, - Set up a development branch for the tutorial called

 my_tutorial_branch

-, - successfully compiled it and set up the paths to be able to use it.
+, - Successfully compiled it and set up the paths to be able to use it.

-Hint: how can I create a fork of a project?
+Hint: How can I create a fork of a project?

 In case you are stuck how to create your personal fork of the project, you can find some general information on git and the forking concept here in the GitLab documentation.

-Hint: how can I clone and compile the project?
+Hint: How can I clone and compile the project?

 In case you are stuck and don't know what to do to retrieve the project code using git clone